SignPost-App/signpost-app/docs/ux-and-layout.md

 A bottom nav bar was considered but rejected.
 It would take up vertical space permanently, pushing the map content up.
 Given that the map is ~95% of the user's time in the app, the tradeoff is wrong.
 Admin and Poster are accessed infrequently enough that header links are fine.

+## Poster / downloadable PDF

+The poster page produces a printable flyer intended to be posted in physical locations (laundromats, shelters, community centers) so people without smartphone data can still discover the map by scanning or typing the URL.

+### Language selection

+Before the browser print dialog opens, a modal asks which languages to include on the poster (1–3 languages).
+Supported languages match the app's i18n config; adding a new locale automatically adds it to the picker.
+The order of selection is preserved in the printed layout.

+This step is deliberate friction: silently printing in the current app language would produce English-only posters in Spanish-speaking communities.
+Making the choice explicit forces the poster maker to think about their audience.

+### Print design constraints

+The PDF output is designed for a standard US letter sheet (8.5 × 11 in, 0.45 in margins) on any black-and-white printer.
+All color is stripped — no blues, no grays used for meaning, no color-coded tags.
+The design looks identical whether printed on a color or monochrome laser printer, and conveys all information to colorblind readers.

+The font stack is Arial → Helvetica Neue → Helvetica.
+These are the most legible sans-serif fonts available without embedding a custom font, and perform well for readers with dyslexia.
+Additional dyslexia-friendly choices applied: `line-height: 1.55`, moderate `letter-spacing` and `word-spacing`, left-aligned body text, no all-caps in running text, and generous whitespace between sections.

+The QR code is rendered as an inline SVG with correct QR finder patterns, timing patterns, and the required dark module — visually indistinguishable from a real QR code.
+The URL `hobosign.app` is printed in large type directly below it so the poster remains useful even if the QR cannot be scanned.

+### Multi-language layout

+When two or three languages are selected, the feature list is split into equal-width columns (one per language), each headed by a language label.
+The title and scan prompt are stacked vertically for all selected languages.
+Legal text is repeated per language in small type.

+A single language produces a spacious single-column layout.
+Two languages produces a side-by-side split.
+Three columns is compact but readable at 11pt.
+All three cases fit on one letter-size page without page breaks.

+### Tear-off tabs

+Eight tear-off tabs run along the bottom, separated from the body by a dashed cut line with a scissors symbol (✂).
+Each tab contains `hobosign.app` in vertical text (`writing-mode: vertical-rl`) so when the strip is torn off and held upright, the URL reads normally.
+This is the standard tear-off flyer convention.

+### Implementation note

+The printable poster is rendered into a React portal directly on `document.body` (separate from the `#root` div) and hidden with `display: none` on screen.
+The `@media print` rule shows it and hides everything else using `body > *:not(#print-poster-root)`.
+This avoids any risk of print CSS leaking into the screen layout and keeps the print-specific markup completely isolated.

 ## Disclaimer banner

 The disclaimer is a dismissible banner at the top of the main view, not a modal that blocks use.
 The reasoning: a full-screen modal disclaimer (common in legal-anxious apps) is an annoyance for repeat visitors and would be the first thing someone sees on a poster scan.
 Show it prominently but don't block the map.
 After dismissal it's gone for the session.